testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/create-a-new-element.md

 ---
 title: "Capture an Element for a Web Project"
 page_title: "Capture Page Elements for a Web Project"
-meta_desc: "How to capture page elements for a Web Project using Testsigma’s test recorder chrome extension"
+metadesc: "How to capture page elements for a Web Project using Testsigma’s test recorder chrome extension"
+noindex: false
 order: 4.518
 page_id: "Capture an Element for a Web Project"
 warning: false